 Content goes beyond email campaigns and sales collateral.
 Craft messages specifically for the sales team that make selling more effective.
 Content is an essential part of sales enablement and often a resource that sales reps lack.
 What makes good content?
 Materials that guide the buyer along their journey and make the buying process easier.
 Ensure your marketing team aligns with your sales enablement process to ensure your content is valuable to the sales team.

-Pro tip: Create materials that sales can give to prospects that are intended to be shared throughout their organization.
-Impactful sales enablement content includes: case studies, competitor battle cards, a sales deck, sales scripts, and more.
+Pro tip: Create materials that prospects can share throughout their organization.
+Impactful sales enablement content includes case studies, competitor battle cards, a sales deck, sales scripts, and more.

 Sales enablement requires a multi-level approach from marketing.
 Using one channel to reach customers isn’t enough to stand out amongst the noise.
 Use a mix of digital tactics, tradeshows or virtual events, and word of mouth to create a sales enablement marketing strategy.
 Combining inbound and outbound marketing strategies makes for potent sales support.
 This combination will also allow synergy between your sales and marketing departments.